Skip to content

 Industrial

-Matte black U-frame or X-frame base, smoked or dark stained oak top.
-This is the tough, characteristic combination.
+Matte black or X-frame base or dark stained oak top.
+This is the tough, characterful combination.
 The contrast between the warm oak and the cool steel gives the table tension.
 Combines well with industrial pendant lamps, concrete floors, and leather chairs.
 For those who love an interior with character and a slight edge.

 Wabi-Sabi

-A central solid oak beam or butterfly legs, natural oiled top with visible grains and irregularities, rough finish.
+A central solid oak beam or butterfly legs, natural oiled top with visible grains and irregularities, raw finish.
 Wabi-sabi is about the beauty of imperfection — and solid oak is the ideal material for this.
-Knots, color variations, and open grains are celebrated here rather than hidden.
+Knots, color variations, and open grains are celebrated here instead of hidden away.
 Combines with earthy tones, linen, and terracotta in the interior.

 Finishes for Solid Oak